exonum/exonum-doc/src/get-started/create-service.md

 You can view and download the full source code of this demo [here](https://github.com/exonum/cryptocurrency).

+For didactic purposes, the
+demo is simplified compared to a real-life application; it does not feature a client part and does not use [Merkelized data collections](../architecture/storage.md#merklized-indices).
+A tutorial adding these features is coming soon.

 ## Create Rust Project

 Exonum is written in Rust and you have to install the stable Rust